levint55/SharIF-Judge/v1.4/installation.md

 $application_folder = '/home/mohammad/secret/application';
 ```
 * 3. Create a MySql or PostgreSql database for SharIF Judge.
 Do not install any database connection package for C/C++, Java or Python.
-* 4. Set database connection settings in file `application/config/database.php`.
+* 4. Set database connection settings in file `application/config/database.example.php` and save it with name `database.php`.
 You can use a prefix for your table names.
 ```php
 /*  Enter database connection settings here:  */ 'dbdriver' => 'postgre',    // database driver (mysqli, postgre)